SkiHatDuckie/birds-eye/README.md

 ### Commandeer
 This mode will allow a connected python client to begin interacting with the emulator by sending and receiving messages to and from the external tool.

-## Updates
-I will now be creating a list of features that I plan on adding or deleting or fixing as an issue ticket to make it easier for both myself and others to see what needs to be done for the next update.